Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from SE Perspectives

-LLM-based agents employ advanced planning methods to extend the code generation capabilities of LLMs.
-Chain-of-thought (CoT)~\cite{cot} is the most popular strategy, which decomposes the code generation task into sub-tasks and achieves higher generation correctness~\cite{AgentCoder, liu2023dynamic, CodeChain, mint, huang2024codecot, LATs, parsel, CONLINE, Flows}.
-For example, CodeCoT~\cite{huang2024codecot} leverages CoT to break down the given requirements into steps that are described in natural language and then convert them to code.
-Some works employ dynamic planning strategies, where observations of the current action determine the next step~\cite{shinn2023reflexion, CodeAct, bairi2023codeplan, yang2023intercode}.
-For example, CodePlan~\cite{bairi2023codeplan} employs an adaptive planning algorithm that dynamically detects the affected code snippets in the repository and adapts the plan.
-However, there is still a gap between the narrative-based steps and the final generated code.
-Therefore, some works propose different representations to describe the planning steps, including \textit{pseudocode}~\cite{AgentCoder}, \textit{intermediate code}~\cite{parsel}, or \textit{code skeleton}~\cite{SoA, CodeChain}.
-For example, AgentCoder~\cite{AgentCoder} prompts the agent to generate pseudocode after problem understanding and algorithm selection phases, which serves as a draft for the final code.
-In addition, some existing works explore multi-path planning strategies.
+\junwei{\headt{Agentic strategy.} On the other hand, agentic strategy refers to instructing agents to dynamically adapt the code generation plan based on historical thoughts, actions, and observations~\cite{shinn2023reflexion, CodeAct, bairi2023codeplan, yang2023intercode, CodeChain, Flows}.} For example, CodePlan~\cite{bairi2023codeplan} employs an adaptive planning algorithm that dynamically detects the affected code snippets in the repository and adapts the modification plan accordingly.
+In addition, some works explore multi-path planning strategies.
 For example, LATS~\cite{LATs} simulates all possible generation paths as a tree and optimizes the plan with the Monte Carlo Tree Search algorithm.
 In MapCoder~\cite{MapCoder}, the planning agent generates multiple plans along with confidence scores for sorting.
 The highest-scoring plan is used to generate the target code.
-If the code is erroneous, the plan with the next highest confidence is selected to continue the iterative generation process.
+If the code is erroneous, the plan with the next highest confidence is selected to continue the iterative generation process. \junwei{Almost all of these agentic planning works assign only one agent as the planner; the only exception is Flows~\cite{Flows}, which compares the effectiveness of using a single planner versus a dual planner.
+However, the results demonstrate that the collaborative approach using two planners does not surpass the performance of using a single planner.}

+\junwei{In addition to planning strategies, the planning representation also demonstrates significant diversity.
+Although text is still the most common form, some works propose to describe plans in several indirect code forms}, such as \textit{pseudocode}~\cite{AgentCoder}, \textit{intermediate code}~\cite{parsel}, and \textit{code skeleton}~\cite{SoA, CodeChain}.
+For example, AgentCoder~\cite{AgentCoder} prompts the agent to generate pseudocode after problem understanding and algorithm selection phases, which serves as a draft for the final code. \junwei{These code-based plans bridge the gap between the narrative-based steps and the final generated code, making them better suited for the code generation task.}